beyazprens/Windows_Auto_Remove_Temp-Files/README.md

-This is an extremely easy to use, quick way to delete Temporary Windows files that take up storage space.
+This is an extremely easy to use/quick way to delete temporary Windows files that take up storage space.
-You can either simply run the .bat file, or you can follow these steps so it runs on Windows bootup.
+You can either simply run the .bat file, or you can follow these steps so it runs on Windows startup.

 RUN ON WINDOWS BOOTUP